getodk/docs/collect-settings.rst

 .. rubric:: Form filling

 - :guilabel:`Default to finalized` When enabled, forms are automatically finalized upon reaching the end of the form.
 You can opt out of finalizing any form when completing it.
-- :guilabel:`Constraint processing` used to select when response constraints are validated: When advancing through the form i.e. after each swipe, or at finalization.
+- :guilabel:`Constraint processing` used to select when response constraints are validated: After each swipe, or at finalization.
 - :guilabel:`High res video` enables high-resolution recordings.

 .. rubric:: Form import